Ever stopped to consider what happens to your visitors after they land on your site?

 HubSpot is one of the leading Customer Relationship Management (CRM) software on the market.
 It’s an innovative CRM software designed to manage your clients and prospects throughout their lifecycle with your business.

 Aimed at small and medium-sized businesses, the platform has a paid and freemium model and a long list of add-ons you may want to look into.

 How Did HubSpot Start?

 To understand HubSpot and what it does, let’s circle back to how it started.

-HubSpot was started in 2005 by two MIT students, Dharmesh Shah and Brian Halligan (the current CEO).
+Two MIT students, Dharmesh Shah and Brian Halligan (the current CEO), founded HubSpot in 2005.

 They wanted it to be a useful resource for marketers still dabbling with inbound marketing.

 The two co-founders would go on to release a series of tools and resources that they thought were useful to inbound marketers.